China economy grows in 2020 as rebound from virus gains - WTMJ

 AP Business Writer

-BEIJING (AP) — China eked out 2.3% economic growth in 2020, likely becoming the only major economy to expand as shops and factories reopened relatively early from a shutdown to fight the coronavirus while the United States, Japan and Europe struggled with disease flare-ups.
+BEIJING (AP) — China eked out 2.3% economic growth in 2020, likely becoming the only major economy to expand as shops and factories reopened relatively early from a shutdown to fight the coronavirus while the United States, Japan and Europe struggled with rising infections.

-Growth in the three months ending in December rose to 6.5% over a year earlier, up from the previous quarter’s 4.9% and stronger than many forecasters expected, official data showed Monday.
+Growth in the three months ending in December rose to 6.5% over a year earlier as consumers returned to shopping malls, restaurants and cinemas, official data showed Monday.
+That was up from the previous quarter’s 4.9% and stronger than many forecasters expected.

 In early 2020, activity contracted by 6.8% in the first quarter as the ruling Communist Party took the then-unprecedented step of shutting down most of its economy to fight the virus.
 The following quarter, China became the first major country to grow again with a 3.2% expansion after the party declared victory over the virus in March and allowed factories, shops and offices to reopen.

+Restaurants are filling up while cinemas and retailers struggle to lure customers back.
+Crowds are thin at shopping malls, where guards check visitors for signs of the disease’s tell-tale fever.

+Domestic tourism is reviving, though authorities have urged the public to stay home during the Lunar New Year holiday in February, normally the busiest travel season, in response to a spate of new infections in some Chinese cities.

-Exports were boosted by demand for Chinese-made masks and other medical goods.
+Exports have been boosted by demand for Chinese-made masks and other medical goods.

 The growing momentum “reflected improving private consumption expenditure as well as buoyant net exports,” said Rajiv Biswas of IHS Markit in a report.
 He said China is likely to be the only major economy to grow in 2020 while developed countries and most major emerging markets were in recession.